Modeling and forecasting subnational age distribution of death counts: Cumulative distribution function transformation

 To transform $\X_{t,s}^g(u_x)$ back to the original scale, we first perform an inverse logit transformation, obtaining

 where we add back the last column of ones.
 Then, we take the first-order differencing to obtain

 where $\Delta$ represents the first-order differencing, where $\Delta_{i=1}^1D_{t,s}^g(u_1) = D_{t,s}^g(u_1)$.
 The constant~$10^5$ is the radix of the life-table death count.
-Since the data are observed discretely, we use the cumulative sum and first-order differencing as approximations for integration and differentiation, respectively.
+Since the data are observed discretely, we use cumulative sums and first-order differences to approximate integration and differentiation, respectively.